 The foreign workers came, stay and accept their second-class status voluntarily: they probably enjoy a higher standard of living than in their country of origin and are able to send much money to their families far away.
 But the immediate contrast with the lives of the locals makes their situation deplorable.
 What is more saddening: a poor life or an inferior life?

-- Immigrants, here, are people with foreign backgrounds who live in the Gulf, without having the citizenship.
+- In this article, immigrants are people with foreign backgrounds who live in the Gulf, without having the citizenship.
 I will use the terms immigrant, worker, foreigner and combinations of them interchangeably.
 I am also aware of the controversy over the terms ‘Arabian Gulf’ and ‘Persian Gulf’ – I will refer to the region as ‘the Gulf’.↵

 - In 1939, for example, 39 percent of Qatar’s population was non-Arab.
 Source↵